Leadership & business

 Unlock the power of healthy conflict.
 Mindset coach Dean Leak shares why "Disagreeing Well" boosts innovation, resilience, and leadership in teams.

-Bestselling Radical Candour author Kim Scott offers one approach to this, people suggesting people "Challenge Directly", which means openly sharing your perspective while inviting the other person to do the same.
+Bestselling Radical Candor author Kim Scott offers one approach to this, suggesting people "Challenge Directly", which means openly sharing your perspective while inviting the other person to do the same.
 This principle cultivates open communication and trust within teams.
 Transparent issue resolution clarifies expectations, enhancing performance and personal development.
 This approach also reduces misunderstandings and unresolved tensions, fostering a more cohesive and efficient work environment.

 Another effective approach to constructive disagreement is Marshall Rosenberg's Nonviolent Communication (NVC).
 NVC emphasises expressing observations, feelings, needs, and requests without judgment, fostering empathy and mutual understanding.
 This method encourages individuals to articulate their perspectives while genuinely considering others', transforming potential conflicts into opportunities for collaboration and growth.